Barcelona confirm Dembele surgery for hamstring injury | Goal.com

 Having had little to no injury history when he joined Barca, he suffered a hamstring tear in September 2017 that saw him miss more than three months and 20 matches of action.

 Since then, he has suffered a string of concerns, including a sequence of setbacks surrounding his hamstring this season.
-He missed six games in the autumn before of the problem and has been missing since November 28 with this latest concern.
+He missed six games in the autumn with a minor issue and has now been missing since November 28 with this latest concern.

 He had been building his way back to fitness after missing 15 fixtures, and although Barca have not given a timeframe on his recovery, it seems possible that the wide man could miss the remainder of their campaign.

-With Luis Suarez also sidelined, Barcelona have been linked with the possibility of signing an emergency offensive reinforcement, with Getafe striker Angel associated with the club.
+With Luis Suarez also sidelined, Barcelona have been linked with the possibility of signing an emergency offensive reinforcement, with Getafe striker Angel on their shortlist.

 Head coach Quique Setien, however, refused to be drawn into the discussion on Tuesday.